Rick and the Wooden Birds

-1981 - Received my first decoy blank and a book by Bruce Burk on duck carving.
+1981 - I received my first decoy blank and a book by Bruce Burk on hand-carved waterfowl.
 I was afraid to destroy the gift, so I glued some two-by-fours together and created a canvasback half duck.
 It worked out okay, so my adventure began.
 For the next 5 years, I worked on my craft and carved about 25 ducks.
 I also had the pleasure of taking classes with Richard LeMaster.
 In 1987, I began building a new home in the woods of Barrington, IL.
 Carving was put on hold.

 2015 - Nearly 30 years later, I retired from a sales automation (computer-aided selling) company I founded in 1995, Tech.
 Sell.
 The world was very different in 2015 than when I put my tools away in 1986.
 What a joy to dig into the back room and find all my tools and some unfinished duck bodies.
 I couldn't wait to smell the sawdust!